 - 1. What is the name of your certifying State official?
 Sgt Daniel Parks - 2.
 What is the title of your certifying State offical?
 MCSAP Program Coordinator - 3.
 What are the phone # and email address of your State official?
-302-464-3100 daniel.parks@state.de.us
+302-464-3092 daniel.parks@delaware.gov